Charlie and the Chocolate Factory: "The Vanilla Fudge Room"

 In 2014, The Guardian revealed that Dahl had removed another chapter ("The Vanilla Fudge Room") from an early draft of the book.
 The Guardian reported the now-eliminated passage was "deemed too wild, subversive and insufficiently moral for the tender minds of British children almost 50 years ago."
-In what was originally chapter five in that version of the book, Charlie goes to the factory with his mother (instead of his grandfather, as originally published).
+In what was originally chapter five in that version of the book, Charlie goes to the factory with his mother instead of Grandpa Joe as originally published.
 At this point, the chocolate factory tour is down to eight kids, including Tommy Troutbeck and Wilbur Rice.
 After the entire group climbs to the top of the titular fudge mountain, eating vanilla fudge along the way, Troutbeck and Rice decide to take a ride on the wagons carrying away chunks of fudge.
 The wagons take them directly to the Pounding And Cutting Room, where the fudge is reformed and sliced into small squares for retail sale.
 Wonka states the machine is equipped with "a large wire strainer ... which is used specially for catching children before they fall into the machine" adding that "It always catches them.
 At least it always has up to now."

 The chapter dates back to an early draft with ten golden tickets, including one each for Miranda Grope and Augustus Pottle, who fell into the chocolate river prior to the events of "Fudge Mountain".
 Augustus Pottle was routed to the Chocolate Fudge Room, not the Vanilla Fudge Room explored in this chapter, and Miranda Grope ended up in the Fruit and Nuts Room.